ansys/pyansys-dev-guide/doc/source/overview/dev_practices.rst

 ~~~~~~~~~~~~
 PyAnsys libraries should use ``unittest`` or ``pytest`` libraries to run individual
 unit tests contained within a ``tests`` directory in the root of the project.
 The
-testing specific files of your project should at a minimum include:
+specific test files for your project should at a minimum include:

 .. code::